-First-Ever Emirates Perfumes And Oud Exhibition Launches At Expo Centre Sharjah
+First-Ever Emirates Perfumes and Oud Exhibition Launches at Expo Centre Sharjah

-Abdullah Sultan Al Owais, Chairman of the SCCI and ECS, presided over the exhibition's opening, attended by Second Vice Chairman of the SCCI Board of Directors Waleed Abdul Rahman Bukhatir, several Chamber members, and ECS CEO Saif Mohammed Al Midfa.
+H.E.
+Abdullah Sultan Al Owais, Chairman of the SCCI and ECS, presided over the exhibition’s opening, attended by Second Vice Chairman of the SCCI Board of Directors H.E.
+Waleed Abdul Rahman Bukhatir, several Chamber members, and ECS CEO H.E.
+Saif Mohammed Al Midfa.

 The exhibition brings together top brand names in the perfumes industry from the Middle East and around the world.
 Its doors are open to welcome fragrance lovers, merchants, and buyers from 2pm to 10:30pm on weekdays, 3pm to 10:30 pm on Friday, and 12pm to 10:30pm on Saturday and Sunday.